Skip to main content

 professor teaching students at a white board

-Students must take a minimum of 46 semester hours of mathematics.
+Students must take a minimum of 46 semester hours of mathematics with a grade of C- or better.
 The required core mathematics courses are:

 Students are also required to take one of the following programming courses: